Mexico grants asylum to family of ousted Peruvian leader Castillo | Politics

 Speaking at a news conference, Ebrard said Mexico was negotiating safe passage for the family of Castillo, who was ousted earlier this month and then detained after attempting to illegally dissolve Congress.
 "They've been granted asylum because they're in Mexican territory, they're in our embassy," Ebrard said.

 Peruvian President Dina Boluarte, the former vice president who assumed the presidency after Castillo's ouster, said on Sunday evening that the Peruvian foreign minister had already informed her of the news.
-"What's being negotiated is their safe passage so that, if they wish to leave, they can do that and come to Mexico," Mexico's Ebrard said.
+"What's being negotiated is their safe passage so that, if they wish to leave, they can do that and come to Mexico," Mexico's Ebrard said without giving a time frame.

+On Tuesday, a Peruvian court struck down a request from prosecutors to prohibit Castillo's wife, Lilia Paredes, from leaving the country.
+Paredes is under investigation for alleged involvement in a money laundering network that could also implicate Castillo.

+Mexican President Andres Manuel Lopez Obrador had said Monday that Mexico "has the door open" to Castillo and his family.
+"Mexico is sheltering the corrupt," Peruvian opposition legislator Maria del Carmen Alva told journalists Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)